 Here you can view Native American history, military history, history from the Civil War, and more.

-In addition to the permanent exhibits, there are also temporary exhibits that rotate as well.
+In addition to the permanent exhibits, there are also temporary exhibits that rotate.

-The Tennessee State Museum also offers numerous events and several on-site educational opportunities throughout the year.
+The Tennessee State Museum also offers numerous events and on-site educational opportunities throughout the year.

 13. Cheekwood Estate and Gardens